2010 United States House of Representatives elections in North Carolina: District 11

 The 11th district included Asheville and Hendersonville.
-The district's population was 88 percent white, 5 percent black and 4 percent Hispanic (see Race and ethnicity in the United States Census); 84 percent were high school graduates and 25 percent had received a bachelor's degree or higher.
+The district's population was 88 percent white, 5 percent black and 4 percent Hispanic (see race and ethnicity in the United States census); 84 percent were high school graduates and 25 percent had received a bachelor's degree or higher.
 Its median income was $41,403.
 In the 2008 presidential election the district gave 52 percent of its vote to Republican nominee John McCain and 47 percent to Democratic nominee Barack Obama.
-In 2010 the district had a Cook Partisan Voting Index of R+6.

 Democrat Heath Shuler, who took office in 2007, was the incumbent.
 Shuler was re-elected in 2008 with 62 percent of the vote.
 In 2010 Shuler's opponent in the general election was Republican nominee Jeff Miller, a businessman.
 Aixa Wilson, an employee of an archeology firm, also sought the Democratic nomination.
 Dan Eichenbaum, an ophthalmologist; Jake Howard, a retiree; Ed Krause, an attorney; Greg Newman, the former mayor of Hendersonville; and Kenny West, an insurance agent, also sought the Republican nomination.

 Shuler raised $1,347,011 and spent $2,212,737.
 Miller raised $795,054 and spent $782,645.
 Eichenbaum raised $140,423 and spent $136,521.
 Newman raised $44,195 and spent the same amount.

 In a poll of 300 likely voters, conducted by Public Opinion Strategies for Miller's campaign in June 2010, Shuler led with 46 percent to Miller's 34 percent while 18 percent were undecided.
 A poll of 500 likely voters, conducted by Anzalone Liszt Research for Shuler's campaign between July 8 and 13, 2010, found Shuler leading with 51 percent to Miller's 34 percent while 15 percent remained undecided; while a poll of 400 registered voters conducted later in July by the Civitas Institute found Shuler leasing with 45 percent to Miller's 44 percent.
-In a poll of 413 likely voters, conducted by Greenberg Quinlan Rosner Research (GQRR) for the Democratic Congressional Campaign Committee (DCCC) between 4 and 6, 2010, Shuler led with 54 percent to Miller's 41 percent; another GQRR poll, conducted for the DCCC between October 17 and 19, 2010, found Shuler leading with 54 percent to Miller's 39 percent.Sabato's Crystal Ball rated the race as "Likely Democratic", citing Shuler's decisive 2008 victory.
-In October 2010 The Cook Political Report rated the race as "lean Democratic" and CQ Politics rated the race as "likely Democratic".
-In November 2010 The Rothenberg Political Report rated the race as "Democrat Favored".
-Prior to the election FiveThirtyEights forecast gave Shuler an 84 percent chance of winning and projected that he would receive 54 percent of the vote to Miller's 46 percent.
+In a poll of 413 likely voters, conducted by Greenberg Quinlan Rosner Research (GQRR) for the Democratic Congressional Campaign Committee (DCCC) between 4 and 6, 2010, Shuler led with 54 percent to Miller's 41 percent; another GQRR poll, conducted for the DCCC between October 17 and 19, 2010, found Shuler leading with 54 percent to Miller's 39 percent.

 On election day Shuler was re-elected with 54 percent of the vote to Miller's 46 percent.
 Shuler retired rather than seeking re-election in 2012.
 After redistricting the former 11th district was represented by Republicans Patrick McHenry and Mark Meadows.